ljf12825/ljf12825.github.io/content/about/_index.md

 # About
+The main purpose of this website is to be my second brain and to record my exploration of this "open world".
+This website is for personal study only.
+The content only represents my personal opinions.

+The following is an introduction to the website modules:
+- **Home**: The overall picture and navigation of game development is the bus of the entire website
+- **Article**: Contains serious and standardized articles, similar to papers.
+The content is obtained through repeated verification and experiments.
+Please indicate the source if reprinting or quoting
+- **Blog**:  A collection of scattered knowledge, including everything encountered in game development (concepts, tool usage, API, theory, data, experiments, verification, debugging, etc.).
+It is the prototype of **Article**, more loose and free.
+- **Project**: Contains my open source projects, experimental data and version logs.
+Please follow the license for use.
+- **Tool & Resource**: Tools and resources used in development
+- **Reference**: Quick navigation of programming languages, frameworks, tools, libraries, and papers
+- **About**: Website description, license information and personal information

+---
+>This is a paragraph I once wrote on the homepage of my old blog

 `👨‍💻知  & 💡识`

 `The brain has a similar LRU mechanism, so some knowledge needs to find an "extra environment" to store.`